 Drawing a histogram

-Use the TH1::Draw() method to draw a histogram.
-It creates a THistPainter object that specializes the drawing of the histogram.
-The THistPainter class is separated from the histogram, so that the histogram does not contain the graphics overhead.
+- Use the TH1::Draw() method to draw a histogram using the provided drawing option.
+The drawing is delegated to the THistPainter class that specializes the drawing of the histogram.
+The THistPainter class is separated from the histogram, so that the histogram class does not contain the graphics overhead.

 Figure: Histogram drawn with Draw().